wangzheng422/ansible-dr-demo/planning/ansible-dr-design-en.md

     │   ├── handle_snapshot_sync.yml  # Playbook: (For EDA) Calls snapshot_sync_on_event
     │   └── handle_snapshot_delete.yml# Playbook: (For EDA) Calls snapshot_delete_on_event
     ├── manual_dr/
-    │   └── execute_failover.yml      # Playbook: (For DR) Executes complete disaster recovery failover
+    │   └── execute_failover.yml      # Playbook: (For DR) Executes a complete disaster recovery failover
     └── scheduled/
-        └── execute_periodic_sync.yml # Playbook: (For periodic tasks) Executes complete periodic synchronization
+        └── execute_periodic_sync.yml # Playbook: (For periodic tasks) Executes a complete periodic synchronization
 ```
 ### **4. Mode One: Event-Driven Data Replication Logic Explained**

 #### Process 1-2: OCP Event Forwarding and Webhook Trigger

-*   **Implementation**: Achieved on the primary OpenShift cluster through a custom **Python Event Forwarder (k8s_event_forwarder.py)**.
+*   **Implementation**: Achieved on the primary OpenShift cluster via a custom **Python Event Forwarder (k8s_event_forwarder.py)**.
-    *   This forwarder runs as a Deployment within the cluster, using an `in-cluster` Service Account for authentication.
+    *   The forwarder runs as a Deployment within the cluster, using an `in-cluster` Service Account for authentication.
+    *   **Configurable Namespaces**: The forwarder is configured with a list of namespaces to monitor via the `WATCH_NAMESPACES` environment variable.
+If the list is empty, it monitors all namespaces.
-    *   It uses the `watch` feature of the `kubernetes` Python client to simultaneously monitor `PersistentVolume` and `VolumeSnapshot` resources.
+    *   It uses the `watch` feature of the `kubernetes` Python client to simultaneously monitor four types of resources:
+        *   `PersistentVolume` (not namespaced)
+        *   `PersistentVolumeClaim` (namespaced)
+        *   `VolumeSnapshot` (namespaced)
+        *   `VolumeSnapshotContent` (not namespaced)
-    *   When `ADDED`, `MODIFIED`, or `DELETED` events for resources are captured, it encapsulates the event into a unified JSON payload and sends it via an HTTP POST request to the Webhook address configured on the AAP EDA Controller.
+    *   When an `ADDED`, `MODIFIED`, or `DELETED` event is captured, for namespaced resources, it checks if the resource belongs to a monitored namespace.
+If it matches, it wraps the event into a unified JSON payload (including the resource's `namespace` info) and sends it via an HTTP POST request to the Webhook URL configured on the AAP EDA Controller.
 *   **Trigger Conditions**:
     *   **PersistentVolume**: Listens for all events on `v1.PersistentVolume` resources.
+    *   **PersistentVolumeClaim**: Listens for events on `v1.PersistentVolumeClaim` resources in specified namespaces.
-    *   **VolumeSnapshot**: Listens for all events on `VolumeSnapshot` resources under the `snapshot.storage.k8s.io/v1` group.
+    *   **VolumeSnapshot**: Listens for events on `VolumeSnapshot` resources in the `snapshot.storage.k8s.io/v1` group in specified namespaces.
+    *   **VolumeSnapshotContent**: Listens for events on `VolumeSnapshotContent` resources in the `snapshot.storage.k8s.io/v1` group.

 #### Process 3-4: AAP EDA Rulebook and Logic Distribution